 Crucially, our curriculum is inclusive, ensuring equal opportunity for all our students to thrive and excel.
 There is a strong SEN provision in the School and SEN students make significantly good progress (+0.5 P8, 2019).

 In two of the previous three years, the School has reversed the equality gap and Pupil Premium students have outperformed the rest of the cohort and so bucked the national trend.
 The school’s comprehensive Pupil Premium strategy document – available to read on this website – supports the curriculum philosophy and funds impactful provision to allow all students, regardless of their situation, to succeed.

 Academic success is important, but the School believes that there is more to education than securing outstanding results.
 Bourne Grammar School aims to equip its students with the skills required to succeed in Higher Education and beyond, particularly by developing their independence.
 Our young people are expected to contribute to their school and society, to persist in the face of difficulty and to work independently on things which challenge them.

-The Building Better Learners Programme has been designed to place the emphasis of learning onto the student and is embedded at Key Stage 3, where traditional homework is replaced by independent learning and students are explicitly taught strategies to allow them to take ownership of their learning.
-Extended reading resources and access to schemes of work are provided to offer students greater autonomy over their learning.
+The Building Better Learners Programme has been designed to place the emphasis of learning onto the student and is embedded at Key Stage 3, where traditional homework is replaced by independent learning.
+Extended reading resources and access to schemes of work are provided to offer students greater autonomy over their learning; curriculum time is devoted to teach students the strategies required for them to take ownership of their learning.
 By the time our students reach the Sixth Form, they will receive 10 periods of timetabled Supervised Independent Study per fortnight where silent, independent work is expected.

 Bourne Grammar School wants its students to look back on a positive experience of school, to a time that has inspired, supported and challenged them.
 The curriculum on offer has been designed to achieve this aim.